Department of Undergraduate Theology

 MILD-463 Theo Themes-The New Testament 3 Credits

 A study of selected, major themes in the writings of the New Testament.
-(School for Professional Studies Course).
+(Professional Education Course)

 Terms Typically Offered: Fall and Spring.